CryptopiaNZ/DOT/README.md

 information or see http://opensource.org/licenses/MIT.

 Dotcoin is based on Bitcoin.
-Its development tracks Bitcoin's, the following information applies to Bitcoin's developemnt.
+Its development tracks Bitcoin's, the following information applies to Bitcoin's development.
 Development process
 -------------------